ishrak6/Speech-Emotion-Recognition-app/README.md

 ## Acknowledgments

 - This app utilizes the Vokaturi API for speech-emotion recognition.
-- Emotion analysis from text is performed using the Google Cloud NLP service API.
+- Emotional analysis from text is performed using the Google Cloud NLP service API.

-Feel free to customize the README further with additional information, installation instructions, troubleshooting tips, and any other relevant details.